 Non-health professionals are very welcome to read what is written here but may find some of the language unfamiliar.
 There is a useful glossary of medical abbreviations at http://www.patient.co.uk/doctor/Abbreviations.htm .
 Patients and parents may find other sites such as www.patient.co.uk more informative.
 If you have medical queries the best person to speak to is your own GP.

-To make the experience more interactive, and to keep the previous year’s registrars in the loop, we have used a blog format in case you wish to comment on anything we produce in the monthly PDFs.
-The last 12 or so of these are all downloadable from the column on the right of the screen.
+To make the experience more interactive, and to keep the previous year’s registrars in the loop, we have used a blog format in case you wish to comment on anything we produce in the monthly PDFs, all of which are downloadable from the column on the right of the screen.

 The format is blog-shaped.
 We produce one PDF digest per month aimed at both our local General Practioners (GPs) and our Emergency Department (ED) junior doctors.
 These monthly digests are downloadable directly from the side bar on the right of the screen.
 The text box snippets are often backed up with more extensive information and resources in the blog pages.
 Please use the Search function in the top right hand corner if you want to look to see if we have featured a particular topic.
 I welcome comments in various places all over the site and moderate them all myself in a voluntary capacity.
 General comments can be left here or on the home page, comments on specific topics are most useful if they are left after the relevant blog post.
 I expect most comments to be from adults working in healthcare.
 Click here for a guide to the “Netiquette” of leaving comments on the blog.